schneebergerlab/syri/example.md

   --unip TRANSUNIPERCENT
                         Percent of unique region requried to select translocation.
 Value should be in range (0,1].
-Smaller values would selection of translocation which are more overlapped with other regions. (default: 0.5) --inc INCREASEBY      Minimum score increase required to add another alignment to translocation cluster solution (default:
+Smaller values would allow selection of TDs which are more overlapped with other regions. (default: 0.5) --inc INCREASEBY      Minimum score increase required to add another alignment to translocation cluster solution (default: